-1. Number and extent of rills: None 2.
-Presence of water flow patterns: None
+1. Number and extent of rills: None to so ome on steeper slopes, significant sheet & rill ero sion hazard

-3. Number and height of erosional pedestals or terracettes: None
+- 2. Presence of water flow patterns: None - 3.
+Number and height of erosional pedestals or terracettes: None to some on steeper slopes, significant sheet & rill erosion hazard

-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 15-30% 5.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 5-15% 5.
 Number of gullies and erosion associated with gullies: None 6.
-Extent of wind scoured, blowouts and/or depositional areas: None to some 7.
+Extent of wind scoured, blowouts and/or depositional areas: None, moderate wind erosion hazard 7.
 Amount of litter movement (describe size and distance expected to travel): Fine - limited movement 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Moderately resistant to erosion: aggregate stability = 4-5 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Weak to moderate very fine granular structure, dry color value 4-5, 7-20 inches thick; low SOM (1-2%) 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Significant ground cover (65-80%) and level to gently rolling slopes (0-20%) significantly limit rainfall impact and overland flow 11.
+Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Slightly to moderately resistant to erosion: aggregate stability = 2-5 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Shallow to very shallow cobbly loamy coarse sand, very cobbly coarse sandy loam, very stony or very cobbly loams: low OM (1-2%) 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Moderate to significant ground cover (60-70%) and gentle to extremely steep slopes (12-90%) moderately limit rainfall impact and overland flow 11.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Deep-rooted, perennial bunch-grasses Sub-dominant: Deciduous shrubs > evergreen shrubs Other: perennial forbs Additional: 13.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Bluebunch wheatgrass > Idaho fescue > other grasses > Basin big sagebrush > forbs > other shrubs Sub-dominant: Other: Additional: 13.
 Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Normal decadence and mortality expected 14.
 Average percent litter cover (%) and depth (in): 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Favorable: 1100, Normal: 900, Unfavorable: 700 lbs/acre/year at high RSI 16.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Favorable: 1000, Normal: 800, Unfavorable: 600 lbs/acre/year at high RSI (HCPC) 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Cheatgrass and Medusahead invade sites that have lost deep rooted perennial grass functional groups 17.
-Perennial plant reproductive capability: All species should be capable of reproducing annually
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Cheatgrass and Medusahead invade sites that have lost deep rooted perennial grass functional groups.
+17. Perennial plant reproductive capability: All species should be capable of reproducing annually